fusioncharts/dev_centre_docs/getting-started/angular/angularjs/install-using-angularjs.md

 <script type="text/JavaScript" src="path/to/local/themes/fusioncharts.theme.fusion.js"></script>
 ```

 > Include the `fusioncharts.theme.fusion.js` file, if you want to set the value of `theme` attribute to `fusion`.
-To add any other theme to your chart, include its corresponding JavaScript file to your project.
+To add any other theme to your chart, include its corresponding JavaScript file to your project and set the theme attribute to the correct name.
+Which could be `zune`, `carbon`, `ocean`.

 ## Install FusionCharts via **npm**

 Now, let's discuss how to install the `fusioncharts` module via **npm**.
 The fusioncharts package contains files for all charts and widgets and only two map definition files, for the **World map** and the **USA map**.

+> If you are not aware about the different files of FusionCharts package and its purpose, refer [here]({% site.baseurl %}/getting-started/angular/angularjs/install-using-angularjs#install-using-direct-javascript-files-2 '@@open-newtab').

 This section outlines the steps to be executed for installing all the node modules via **npm** and rendering charts using the `angularjs-Fusioncharts` wrapper.